-In this article, we’ll learn how to import Wayfair data to Google Sheets.
-We can scrape product details such as titles, images, prices, ratings, and reviews, find deals, and a bunch of other things.
-We can then easily compare products, keep track of market pricing trends, and keep an eye on competitors by automating the data retrieval process.
+In this article, we’ll learn how to import Wayfair data to Google Sheets using Wayfair API.
+We can scrape product details such as titles, images, prices, ratings, and reviews, find deals, and a bunch of other things, and import these data from Wayfair into Google Sheets.
+We can then easily compare products, keep track of market pricing trends, and monitor competitors by automating the data retrieval process.

 All these can be easily done with the Amigo Google Sheets extension which lets us easily and quickly scrape data from multiple e-commerce sites and from various other data sources.